 Technology Training at the Library

 The library offers basic two-hour technology training classes on a regular monthly schedule.
 Classes are held in the Training Lab (across from the EB Create Makerspace).
 Introductory and Level I classes are FREE for LMxAC cardholders and non LMxAC cardholders (excluding some specialized classes).
 All other classes are $10 for LMxAC cardholders and $15 for non LMxAC cardholders.
-Please review the information below regarding technology training at East Brunswick Library serving Middlesex County and Central NJ.
+Please review the information below regarding technology training at East Brunswick Public Library serving Middlesex County and Central NJ.

 - Course Offerings

 - Windows Tips, Tricks, and Shortcuts

 - Switching to Office 2016

 - Word (I, II, III, IV)